-We first build a theoretical framework to formulate the notion of liquidity provision by a financial intermediary issuing demandable claims including banks and mutual funds, regardless of whether the intermediary uses debt or equity contracts.
+We first build a theoretical framework to formulate the notion of liquidity provision by a financial intermediary issuing demandable claims, including debt-issuing banks and equity-issuing mutual funds.
 The goal of the model is to conceptualize how liquidity is provided by both debt- and equity-issuing financial intermediaries and what the underlying constraints are.
 We leave the measurement and quantitative analysis of liquidity provision to Section 3, which builds on the theory to develop an empirical Liquidity Provision Index (LPI).